palaa159/Docs/FAQ/04-PaymentFAQ.md

 Postal/zip code*:

+Tax ID (if purchasing on behalf of a tax-exempt institution):

 ##When will my credit card be charged?

 Our store system will authorize your card the moment you place your order and a settlement (debit) will likely occur within 48 hours.